Deploy Azure DDoS Protection by using the Azure portal

 Distributed Denial of Service (DDoS)

 A denial of service attack (DoS) is an attack that has the goal of preventing access to services or systems.
-If the attack originates from one location, it's called a DoS.
-If the attack originates from multiple networks and systems, it's called distributed denial of service (DDoS).
+A DoS attack originates from one location.
+A distributed denial of service (DDoS) attack originates from multiple networks and systems.

-Distributed Denial of Service (DDoS) attacks are some of the largest availability and security concerns facing customers that are moving their applications to the cloud.
-A DDoS attack tries to drain an API's or application's resources, making that application unavailable to legitimate users.
+DDoS attacks are some of the largest availability and security concerns facing customers that are moving their applications to the cloud.
+A DDoS attack tries to drain an APIs or application's resources, making that application unavailable to legitimate users.
 DDoS attacks can be targeted at any endpoint that is publicly reachable through the internet.

 DDoS implementation